 C.2.a.
 PA applies universally to all humans

-PA is based solely on human physiology, in particular the body structures that all human beings use to produce speech.
+PA is based solely on human physiology, in particular, the body structures that all human beings share and use to produce speech.
 PA is an alphabet for all humankind, because it can be used to write any language in the world.
 This could go a long way toward giving all of humanity one common bond in a world of cultural and linguistic diversity.
 One world, one alphabet.

 C.2.b PA’s decryption key is the human body

 The decryption or decoding key for PA is the human body itself.
 Every person on the planet carries with them at all times the decoding key for converting PA letters into sounds.
-Each letter encodes the speech-producing body parts and body actions for the corresponding sound.
+Each letter encodes the body parts and their actions that produce the corresponding speech sound.
 As a result, the PA system allows anyone at any point in time, whether in the present or some distant future, to decode PA and know the sound of any language.

 C.2.c PA applies into the deep future

 The speech-producing parts of the human body do not change or evolve over time.
 This means that PA applies universally to all past, present and future languages, and in fact into the deep future.